All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ro's consultation process begins with an online assessment that takes approximately 10-15 minutes.
 You'll answer questions about your medical history, current medications, weight loss goals, and previous diet attempts.
 A licensed physician reviews your information within 24-48 hours and determines if you're a candidate for GLP-1 therapy.
 If approved, your medication ships within 3-5 business days via temperature-controlled packaging.

 The platform provides ongoing support through their mobile app, which includes medication reminders, side effect tracking, and access to educational content about nutrition and exercise.
-However, Ro's support system is primarily self-directed.
+But Ro's support system is primarily self-directed.
 You won't receive personalized coaching calls or detailed meal planning assistance.

 Doctor oversight includes quarterly check-ins to monitor your progress and adjust dosing as needed.
 Ro physicians are available for questions through the platform's messaging system, with typical response times of 24-48 hours for non-urgent inquiries.